 - Nicole Judge, Secretary

 - Kate Hart

 The Board of the Monadnock Area Transitional Shelter is completely volunteer.
-The Board meets on the third Tuesday of every month from 6 p.m. to 8 p.m. in Peterborough, New Hampshire.
-If you would like to serve on the Board and share you time and expertise, please contact MATS by email or by phoning 603-924-5033
+The Board meets on the third Tuesday of every month from 6 — 8 p.m. in Peterborough, New Hampshire.
+If you would like to serve on the Board and share your time and expertise, please contact MATS by email or by phoning 603-924-5033

-Ernie Belletete of Keene is a retired police Captain with the Peterborough Police Department with over 30 years of experience.
+Ernie Belletete has worked with the Peterborough Police Department and has over 30 years of experience.
 He is a past president of MATS for 3 years and board member for 10 years.
 Ernie is currently a funeral Assistant with Foley Funeral Home in Keene, NH.
-He has been involved with several nonprofits organizations and enjoys working on community-related projects and activities.
+He has been involved with several nonprofit organizations and enjoys working on community-related projects and activities.

 Since moving to NH, Denise began volunteering at Keene Community Education, helping adults improve their literacy skills.
 She was looking for more local involvement and was delighted when MATS voted to have her join.
 MATS helps people return to self-sufficiency and this seemed like an excellent match.
 Denise looks forward to working with the Board of MATS and the people they serve.

 Samuel Abbott is a Real Estate Broker Associate for the Bean Group and a former Infantry Mortarman for the United States Marine Corps.
 Currently he is an undergraduate student at Southern New Hampshire University majoring in Entrepreneurship with dual minors in Economics and Project Management.
 He is also a Board member for the Peterborough Kiwanis Club; Corporator – 1833 Society and Former Treasurer of the Wilton, NH Heritage Committee.